adebayomoses/Time_Series_Tutorial/README.md

 1. Crafting features to model the key components of time series, including trends, seasons, and cycles.
 2. Visualizing time series data through a variety of plots and graphs.
 3. Developing forecasting hybrids that harness the strengths of complementary models.
-4. Adapting machine learning methodologies to a wide range of forecasting challenges.
+4. Adapting machine learning methodologies to a wide range of forecasting challenges

 Let's delve into the fundamental concept: What is a Time Series?